PoisotLab/ms_straight_lines/manuscript.md

 This implies that the addition of $n$ species should increase the linkage density by approximately $p\times n$.
-For example, the addition of 11 new species ($p^{-1}$) should increase the linkage density in the food web by roughly 1, meaning that each species in the original network would be expected to develop 2 additional interactions.
+For example, the addition of 11 new species ($p^{-1}$ according to +@tab:parameters) should increase the linkage density in the food web by roughly 1, meaning that each species in the original network would be expected to develop 2 additional interactions.
+For large enough ecological networks, we should expect a connectance which is independent of $S$.

-Note also that the expression of connectance is no longer a polynomial; at large values of $S$, the value of $(S-1)/S^2$  will tend towards 0, and so the connectance will converge towards $p$.
-Therefore, for large enough ecological networks, we should expect a connectance which is independent of $S$.
 Thus $p$ has an interesting ecological interpretation: it represents the average connectance of networks large enough that the proportion $(S-1)/S^{2}$ is negligible.

-In previous work it has been debated whether $Co$ is a constant across all communities.
-However, some authors have found that this does not hold for small communities.
-This result makes it clear that this confusion comes from neglecting the minimum value.

-### Discussion of the shifted beta distributions.

-Just as $L$ must be within ecologically meaningful bounds, $Co$ and $L_D$ must be as well.
+Just as $L$ must be within ecologically meaningful bounds, $Co$ (+@eq:co) and
+$L_D$ (+@eq:ld) must be as well.
 The connectance of a food web is bounded by 0 and 1.
 However, the minimum bound on links similarly imposes a lower value on connectance.
 This means that the distribution for $Co$ will be a shifted beta distribution, a transformed version of the distribution for $p$.

-We can convert the distribution for $p$ into one for $Co$ by replacing $p$ with the transformation of $Co$ as described above (+@eq:co2), and rescaling by the new range:
+We can convert the distribution for $p$ into one for $Co$ by replacing $p$ with the transformation of $Co$ as described above (+@eq:co), and rescaling by the new range:

 $$